 Hostas are resilient, low-maintenance plants that, once established, are simple to care for.
 Once they become established in their environment, they need only minimal maintenance.
-They are picky about their soil conditions when they are first planted.
+Great companion of Astilbe, they are picky about their soil conditions when they are first planted.
 But they are very adaptable and become more so as they mature.
 They come in various colors, shapes, and sizes.
 Every gardener is almost guaranteed to find a hosta that fits their planting or landscaping vision.

 Hostas are considered an easy plant to care for.
 But it is helpful to understand their optimal conditions to help these plants reach their full, lush potential.
 Keep reading for tips and tricks on how to help your hosta thrive!

 Hostas come in a variety of shapes, colors, and sizes.
 They tend to be anywhere from 1 to 3 feet, but larger or smaller varieties are also available.

 Be sure to read the label of your hosta before you buy it to understand its optimal space requirements.
 Some may remain on the smaller side, while others prefer to grow several feet in width.
 Understanding what your hosta’s natural size is will help you determine where to plant it.

 Hostas are perennials, which means they will come back year after year.
 They reach maturity in 5-8 years and can live for 30 or more years when properly cared for.

 Their leaf colors range from deep gold to lime green to powdery blue, but they are not limited to those colors.
 Other variegations showcase various colors and patterns.
 Most recently, hosta breeders have been breeding for different shades of red in the stem and leaves.